It’s easy to romanticise Portland.

 1. Downtown – Best Place to Stay in Portland for First-Timers

-Downtown Portland is the perfect neighbourhood for first-time visitors.
+Downtown Portland is the perfect neighborhood for first-time visitors.
 This area is home to famous street markets, noteworthy museums and galleries, and some of Portland’s most instagrammable locales, including the “Keep Portland Weird” mural.

 In addition to its central location, Downtown well connected throughout Portland.
 Hip and trendy districts like Hawthorne and Pearl are easily accessible on foot or via public transit.